seanhlewis/AuditoryAR/README.md

 </div>

 [AuditoryAR](https://auditoryar.com) is an AR application developed as a visual aid for the hard-of-hearing.
 It analyzes real-time speech and displays it near the point of origin in an AR environment.
-AuditoryAR is a real-time visual aid for those who are hard-of-hearing.
+Our goal is to become a real-time visual aid for those who are hard-of-hearing.

 <div align="center">